Amal-A-K/Amal-A-K/README.md

 `Node.js` `Express.js` `MongoDB` `RESTful APIs`

 **Tools & Platforms:**
-`Git` `GitHub` `Postman` `Axios` `Firebase` `Socket.IO`
+`Git` `GitHub` `Postman` `Axios` `Firebase` `Socket.IO` `Vercel` ` Netlify` `Render`

 ---

 ### 📂 Featured Projects

+#### 🎁 GiftoMart
+> * A comprehensive gift management platform featuring user authentication, gift creation/tracking, and real-time updates.
+The backend was built with Node.js, Express.js, and MongoDB Atlas, while the responsive frontend was developed using React, TypeScript, and Tailwind CSS.*
+>
+🔧 Stack: Node.js, Express.js, MongoDB Atlas, TypeScript, React, Tailwind CSS, REST APIs, GitHub.

+---

 #### 📘 ERP for Educational Institute
-> *Microservices-based ERP system for managing educational workflows*
+> * Developed a microservices-based ERP web application to manage educational workflows, focusing on building RESTful APIs and admin dashboards.
+Delivered a 25% improvement in backend response time and a 40% increase in front-end responsiveness.*
+>
-🔧 Stack: React, Node.js, Express.js, MongoDB, Redux
+🔧 Stack: React.js, Node.js, Express.js, MongoDB, Redux
-✅ Improved backend response by 25%, frontend responsiveness by 40%

 ---

 #### 🛒 E-Commerce Platform
-> *Full-featured e-commerce platform with authentication, product management, and cart system*
+> *Developed a scalable full-stack e-commerce platform with features like product catalog, cart management, user authentication, and an admin dashboard.*
+>
-🔧 Stack: React, TypeScript, Node.js, Express, MongoDB, Tailwind CSS
+🔧 Stack: React, TypeScript, Node.js, Express.js, MongoDB, Tailwind CSS

 ---

-#### 💬 Real-Time Chat App
+#### ✅ To-Do App
-> *A real-time messaging app with Socket.IO, authentication, and context-based state management*
+> *A full-stack to-do application with secure user authentication, a responsive UI, and database integration.
+It was built using MongoDB, Express.js, React.js, and Node.js and deployed on Render for scalable cloud hosting.*
+>
-🔧 Stack: React, TypeScript, Node.js, Express, Socket.IO, MongoDB, Tailwind CSS
+🔧 Stack: MongoDB Atlas, Express.js, React.js, Redux, Redux-Toolkit, Node.js, Tailwind CSS, Render.

 ---

 #### 🎲 Dice Game
-> *Interactive React dice game with modular components and score tracking*
+> *An interactive React-based dice game with modular components that includes score tracking and conditional rendering.
+The application is hosted on Vercel.*
+>
-🔧 Stack: React, JavaScript, CSS Modules
+🔧 Stack: React, JavaScript, CSS Modules, Vercel

 ---

 ### 💼 Experience

-**Relaxplzz Technologies** — *Full Stack Developer Intern*
+**Relaxplzz Technologies** — *MERN Stack Developer*
-_April 2025 – Present_
+_April 2025 – August 2025_
-- Built real-time chat functionality using WebSocket and Socket.IO
+- Developed and maintained the Gift Management module for the GiftoMart platform.

+- Designed and implemented backend APIs using JavaScript (Node.js) for secure gift operations, including CRUD functionalities and business logic.

-- Developed frontend in React with TypeScript and Tailwind CSS
+- Built interactive and user-friendly frontend interfaces in TypeScript (React) with Tailwind CSS.

-- Contributed to e-commerce and internal web applications
+- Collaborated with cross-functional teams to integrate the Gift Management module with other platform features.

+- Followed best practices in code quality, documentation, and version control (Git/GitHub).

-**Scipy Technologies** — *MERN Stack Intern*
+**Scipy Technologies** — *MERN Stack Developer*
 _June 2023 – January 2024_
-- Developed a microservices ERP system
-- Built scalable RESTful APIs and responsive UIs
-- Used Redux, MongoDB, and Postman for testing/debugging
+- Engineered a microservices-based ERP application using Node.js and Express.js, which enhanced scalability and API performance.

+- Developed responsive interfaces with React.js, React-Bootstrap, and CSS3, improving the user experience across devices.

+- Employed Redux for centralized state management and integrated MongoDB for optimized data handling.

+- Implemented RESTful APIs, conducted testing with Postman, and used Axios for efficient client-server communication.

+- Achieved a 25% improvement in backend response time and a 40% increase in front-end responsiveness.

 ---